aaronfeingold/SpotifyProject/README.md

 # Spotify Song Getter and Texter

 ## Use AWS to call Spotify API and send myself a weekly text containing the most recent song added to playlists by my friends.

+### Forthcoming frontend project(React.js) will allow you to add your phone number to receive weekly text of "top" songs from other users.